vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Under product, both the Windows Defender checkbox and the Apply button are selected.](images/Lab-guide/image143.png "Product section")

-5. Notice the query dialog (where you entered a search before) has a search string in it querying for the type "Product==Windows Defender"
+5. Notice the query dialog (where you entered a search before) has a search string in it querying for the type "Product==Windows Defender".

     ![An updated search string displays in the Query dialog box.](images/Lab-guide/image144.png "Query dialog box")